Determining your fair share of City services

 To provide City services, City Council determines what it needs in revenue each year.

-total assessed value of all Calgary properties
+Tax rate = City budgetary needs ÷ Total assessed value of all Calgary properties

 Your municipal property tax is calculated by multiplying your yearly assessment by the Council approved tax rate.